OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 }
 ```

 e.g Injecting into the class constructor, which makes writing unit test simpler.
 It is recommended if instances of the class will be created using dependency injection (e.g. MVC controllers).
-The below example shows logging of all unsucessful log in attempts.
+The below example shows logging of all unsuccessful log in attempts.

 ``` csharp
 public class AccountsController : Controller